openforis/sepal-doc/docs/source/modules/dwn/vector_manager.rst

 Vector file manager
 ===================
+*Upload and transform files into assets in GEE*

 This module has been designed on top of the interactive framework, `sepal_ui <https://github.com/12rambau/sepal_ui>`_, allowing users to upload files from their local computers and transform them into assets in Google Earth Engine (GEE).
 The module can also be used to produce a grid on top of any area of interest (AOI), coresponding to our best product (NICFI 2.5 metre resolution 10 kilometre x 10 kilometre grid).